-Function Select the main function of the slider, between None, Control (issue the control CC defined in the MIDI Mappings section during contact, and return to 0 as soon as there is no contact), Control (latch) (same, but do not return to 0), or Pitch-bend \pm (use the slider like a pitch-bend wheel).
+Function Select the main function of the slider, between None, Control (issue the control CC defined in the MIDI Mappings section during contact, and return to 0 as soon as there is no contact), Control (latch) (same, but do not return to 0), Breath (play notes using the slider instead of your breath), Pitch-bend ± (use the slider like a pitch-bend wheel), Pitch-bend + (only bend upwards), or Pitch-bend - (only bend downwards).

-Default: Control
+Default: Control (latch)

 Top edge

 Select the function of the slider if you start sliding by touching its top edge

 (just below the thumbrest).

-You can choose between Nothing, Ignore slides, Control (issue the control CC defined in the MIDI Mappings section during contact, and return to 0 as soon as there is no contact), Pitch-bend + (bend upwards, and return to 0 as soon as there is no contact), or Pitch-bend - (same, but bend downwards).
-Default: Nothing Bottom edge Select the function of the slider if you start sliding by touching its bottom edge (at the end of the sliding surface).
+You can choose between Nothing, Ignore slides, Control (issue the control CC defined in the MIDI Mappings section during contact, and return to 0 as soon as there is no contact), Breath (play notes using the slider instead of your breath), Pitch-bend + (bend upwards, and return to 0 as soon as there is no contact), or Pitch-bend - (same, but bend downwards).

+Default: Nothing

+Bottom edge

+Select the function of the slider if you start sliding by touching its bottom edge

+(at the end of the sliding surface).
 See above for a list of functions.

+Default: Nothing

+Thumb size

-Default: Nothing Thumb size Adjust the size of the top and bottom slider edges to the size of your thumb (in arbitrary units, between 1 and 50, with 12 representing the thumb of a median adult).
+Adjust the size of the top and bottom slider edges to the size of your thumb (in arbitrary units, between 1 and 50, with 12 representing the thumb of a

+median adult).